Structural Complexity of One-Dimensional Random Geometric Graphs: Proof of Proposition

 Integrating over $u$ and then over $w$ we finally obtain

 where

 where in the second line we made the substitution $x = 1-e^{-n v}$.
 Plugging the expressions for $I_1$, $I_2$, and $I_3$ back into~\eqref{eq:HL3}, we finally obtain that asymptotically in $n$,

 Given that conditioning reduces the entropy, the positive term denoted by $c_n'$ in~\eqref{eq:H_LB_per_node} is smaller than $c_n$ defined in~\eqref{eq:H_UB_per_node}.
 As shown in Appendix~\ref{app:proof_UBunif}, $c_n$ vanishes with $n$; therefore, $c_n'$ is also vanishing.
 Since $L_2$ is a binary variable, $H(L_2)/n$ also vanishes with $n$.
-Thus, the result follows.
+Thus, the result~\eqref{eq:LBunif} is obtained by particularizing~\eqref{eq:hnp} for different scaling regimes of $r_n$.